derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 ### Key Findings
 - **Genomic Mutation:**
-  - Identified a 12-bp insertion (ATTAACTGACGA) in PBP3 gene of all isolates.
+  - Identified a 12-bp insertion (ATTAACTGACGA) in the PBP3 gene of all isolates.
-  - Other PBP mutations less consistent.
+  - Other PBP mutations are less consistent.
 - **Resistance Genes:**
   - Detection of multiple beta-lactamases: **blaNDM-5, blaCMY-42, blaCTX-M-15, blaTEM-1B**.
 - **Efflux and Other Mechanisms:**